Robert William Edis

-Biography
+Early life

-Edis was born in Huntingdon to Emma and Robert Edis.
+Edis was born in Huntingdon to Emma and Robert Edis, also an architect.
 His sister was the preacher Isabella Reaney, his brother was Arthur Wellesley Edis, a gynaecologist, and his niece through Arthur was the photographer Olive Edis.

-Edis was educated at Huntingdon Grammar School and Aldenham School before being articled to William Gilbee Habershon and Edward Habershon, architects, in London.
+Edis was educated at Huntingdon Grammar School and Aldenham School, before attending University College School in London and studying at the Royal Academy Schools.
+He was then articled to William Gilbee Habershon and Edward Habershon, architects, in London.

+Career

 He became chief assistant to Anthony Salvin, and joined the Architectural Association in 1859.
 He was admitted an Associate of the Royal Institute of British Architects in 1862 and a fellow of the association in 1867.

 Although his early work was Gothic, Edis later became a proponent of the Queen Anne style of baroque revival architecture.
 He worked mostly on private houses and public buildings, although he did design a few churches.

 He later became involved in the Aesthetic Movement of decorative arts and in furniture design, and delivered a series of Cantor lectures on the subject at the Royal Society of Arts.
 These formed the basis of two books: Decoration and Furniture of Town Houses (1881) and Healthy Furniture and Decoration (1884).
 Combining principles of Aestheticism with the Sanitary Movement, Edis delivered a lecture during the 1884 International Health Exhibition calling for more artistic designs within hygienic interior objects.

 From 1883, Edis extended and rebuilt Sandringham House in Norfolk for the Prince of Wales.
-He was the designer of the British pavilion at the World's Columbian Exposition in Chicago in 1893.
+He was the designer of the parish hall and parsonage for St Philip's Church, Buckingham Palace Road (1892) and the British pavilion at the World's Columbian Exposition in Chicago (1893).

-He built a studio on Church Street, Sheringham, for his nieces the photographers Katherine and Olive Edis.
+He built a studio on Church Street, Sheringham, for his nieces the photographers Olive and Katharine Edis.
 It was their first studio and had a glass roof to allow in natural daylight which became an important aspect of their trademark style.